HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 Mechanical equipment, including satellite dishes, shall not be located in front or corner side

-• • should •- set • from the edges • •• and screened so that they are not
+yards or should be set back from the edges of roofs, and screened so that they are not

 Preserve, stabilize, and restore original building form, ornament and materials.